 Food sources

 Almost all foods are of plant or animal origin.
-Some plants, such as Nori, is an underwater plant that is eaten with sushi in Japanese food_sourcescuisine.
+Some plants, such as Nori, is an underwater plant that is eaten with sushi in Japanese cuisine.
 Seafood refers to underwater life, especially fish, for food sources.
 However water and salt (both inorganic substances) are important parts of the human diet.
 Salt is usually added as a flavoring but is typically used as a preservative in canned foods.
 Salt has a long history of being used to preserve meats and fish to the point where it has been used as a means of payment in the past.

 Other foods not from animal or plant sources include various edible fungi, such as mushrooms.
 Fungi and ambient bacteria are used in the preparation of fermented and pickled foods such as leavened bread, alcoholic drinks, cheese, pickles, and yogurt. blue-green algae (cyanobacteria) such as Spirulina.
 Additionally baking soda, another inorganic substance, is used in food preparation.